jruwaard/aph_ema_handbook/docs/R.md

 ### Using '?' to Consult the Documentation

-The good thing is that you already known the name of the function to use, since we used it in the previous section: it is `rnorm`.
+The good thing is that you already know the name of the function to use, since we used it in the previous section: it is `rnorm`.
 To check the documentation of this function, type `?rnorm` in the console.